afrah30/CIS298-MemeGenerator/README.md

 ## Libraries Used
 - Pillow: For image manipulation and meme generation
 - requests: To fetch random quotes/jokes from the API.
-- Tkinter/Flask: For building the GUI.
+- Tkinter: For building the GUI.
 - random, os, io: For basic functionality like randomizing meme captions and handling files.

 ## Next Steps